Skip to Main Content

 • Reputation and customer reviews

 Before committing to a service, ensure you fully understand the terms and offerings, especially with “free” credit monitoring.
+Before accepting a free offer, scrutinize it for hidden fees or cancelation prerequisites.

 The most accurate information about your credit reports will come directly from the credit bureaus — and this is where lenders are most likely to get their information when they make financial determinations.
-However, you may need to pay a fee to see your FICO credit score when you request it from Transunion and Equifax.
+However, you may need to pay a fee to see your FICO credit score when you request it from TransUnion and Equifax.

-Today, most banks and credit unions offer credit insights, whether it be a quick view of your credit score or full access to credit reports.
+Most banks and credit unions offer credit insights, whether it be a quick view of your credit score or full access to credit reports.
 You can take advantage of these services without any negative impact on your credit score.
 Note, however, that the information may not be updated in real time.

 To defend your credit, you might also want to: